octobercms/docs/3.x/element/form/widget-pagefinder.md

 #### References

 The `references` element is a list objects the page could refer to.
 For example, the **Blog Category** page type returns a list of the blog categories.
-Some object supports nesting, for example static pages.
-Other objects don't support nesting, for example the blog categories.
+Some object supports nesting, for example, complete page listings.
+Other objects don't support nesting, for example, blog categories.
 The format of the `references` value depends on whether the references have subitems or not.
 The format for references without subitems is the following.

 ```php
 'references' => [